mtepenner/swarmbotics-connectivity-layer/README.md

 # The Connectivity Layer: Swarm Networking

 ## Description
-`swarmbotics_connectivity_layer` provides the unbreakable, secure communication backbone required for massive-scale robotic swarm operations.
+`swarmbotics-connectivity-layer` provides the unbreakable, secure communication backbone required for massive-scale robotic swarm operations.
 By leveraging triple-redundant dynamic routing across MANET, 5G, and LEO SATCOM, this module ensures that critical Command and Control (C2) telemetry and low-latency video streams reach the operator interface, even in contested or degraded network environments.

 ## Table of Contents
 - [Features](#-features)